twotogether/uk-coast-walk-tracker/journals/tyninghame-to-dunbar.md

 ## Notes

 - Walked as part of the John Muir way from East Linton to Dunbar.
+You can see some photos of the Dunbar Cliff Walk [here](https://two-together.com/east-linton-to-dunbar-walk/).